The roles of Medical Radiography in patient care are often under-emphasized.

 Diagnostic Roles of Medical Radiography

-A diagnostic radiographer is one who uses the various imaging modalities like conventional X-ray units, CT, MRI, Ultrasound imaging, fluoroscopic and angiographic units et cetera to produce high-quality images relevant to diagnosis.
+A diagnostic radiographer is one who uses various imaging modalities like conventional X-ray units, CT, MRI, Ultrasound imaging, fluoroscopic and angiographic units et cetera to produce high-quality images relevant to diagnosis.

 A radiographer produces quality diagnostic images and radiographs to enable proper diagnosis of diseases and injuries to be made.
 This is one of the key roles of a radiographer.
 For instance, a patient with a fracture is sent for an X-ray examination.
 After the examination, a radiograph is generated which contains details indispensable to the management of the condition of the patient.

 The radiographs provide such information as the actual point of fracture, the nature of the fracture-whether open or close, the type of fracture as well as the relationship between the fractured part and the surrounding soft tissues or organs.
 The doctor may suspect a fracture based on the remote clinical signs but the image produced by a radiographer either confirms or refutes the suspicion.
-Images are also produced when a patient complains of tightness of chest or difficulty in breathing as the case may be.
+Images are also produced when a patient complains of tightness of the chest or difficulty in breathing as the case may be.

 The patient goes to the X-ray department where a chest X-ray is carried out and an image produced to facilitate the diagnosis of the actual clinical problem.
 This process of producing images is always the case with other relevant clinical indications and requests.